 There are three main components to the PhD program in Computer Science and Engineering:

-- completing coursework / teaching requirement
+- completing 30 ECTS credits of coursework / teaching requirement

 - setting up a ”thesis monitoring committee” and passing a thesis proposal evaluated by that committee